 If a cardholder, or someone who uses the card, makes a purchase and then submits a chargeback based on a false claim, it’s called chargeback fraud.
 For example, if a person falsely claims they didn’t receive purchased goods, this would be classified as chargeback fraud.

-At Assembly, we don’t accept cryptocurrency payments directly, but we do help cryptocurrency exchanges to receive and disburse funds when their customers seek to convert fiat into and from cryptocurrencies.
+At Assembly, we don’t accept payments directly, but we do help cryptocurrency exchanges to receive and disburse funds when their customers seek to convert into and from cryptocurrencies.
 They can receive funds via either Assembly’s BPAY or Real Time Payment product.

-For disbursement of funds to customers, the exchange can use our Direct Credit or Real Time Payment option or a combination of the two, to optimise the speed of processing and the breadth of customer coverage.
+For disbursement of funds to customers, the exchange can use our Direct Credit or Real Tim Payment option or a combination of the two, to optimise the speed of processing and the breadth of customer coverage.

 When personally identifiable information (PII), is accessed, stolen, or used by an unauthorised party, it’s called a data breach.
 Depending on the jurisdiction and nature of a data breach involving PII, there are mandatory government and public reporting requirements which may apply.